frroossst/mazer/README.md

 # Maple 🍁

-A minimal, simple math markup language that compiles to HTML, written in Rust
+A minimal, simple math markup language that compiles to HTML, written in Rust.

 # Motivations

 - **Simple:** Natural Language alternative to math markup like LaTeX or MathML

-- **Opinionated:** This is what works for me, your preferences maybe different
+- **Opinionated:** This is what works for me, your preferences may be different

-- **Portable:** Plain text files and compiles to HTML
+- **Portable:** Plain text files that compile to HTML

 - **Verbose:** Typing speed is not a concern which enables expressive and flexible syntax

 - **Minimal:** Limited features (more to be added as I need them)

 # Installation